-Once all your donuts have been fried and had a few minutes to drain on paper towels, transfer them to a large plate and dust them with confectioners sugar.
-This part of the beignet recipe is fun for kids, especially if you give them a sifter to add the sugar.
+Once all your donuts have been fried and had a few minutes to drain, transfer them to a large plate and dust with confectioners sugar.

 How much sugar?
 It’s up to you!
-I like a moderate amount of powdered sugar on my beignets, but the rest of my family goes to town.
+I like a moderate amount of powdered sugar, but my family goes to town.
 I mean, sometimes you can’t even tell if there is a donut in there.
 But hey, making homemade beignets is not something we do every day so might as well go all-in on this treat.